 Parental involvement plays a vital role in your student’s academic success.
 Encouragement, accountability, and support are key to student achievement at every level.
 In an online learning environment, parents have an even larger responsibility to provide structure and organization at home than students receiving an education within a traditional brick and mortar school.
 To ensure a better experience, students should remember to complete their instructors’ assignments on a timely basis and keep in consistent communication with him or her.
 Even though students should be asking lots of questions, paying attention, and take good notes when working with the virtual instructor, they will count on their parents to be there for guidance and support at home.

 Online classroom experience

 As students begin their academic courses, they will use the patterns and practices they perfected during orientation to navigate the environment and interact with course material.
 Online lesson materials are engaging and interactive, while also providing all the academic resources and accountability needed to thrive.
 Online courses are designed to teach concepts, provide practice problems, and deliver assignments and assessments.
 Students will take each assessment one time to test student mastery of the material presented.
 Course content is primarily delivered through the online lessons and not by the online instructor, students interact regularly with their teacher by providing feedback on assessments and assignments.
 The online instructor’s role is not to lecture the student, but rather to provide support and guidance throughout the course.
 Our instructors engage students through discussion forums, Maestro’s mail, and regularly scheduled Zoom sessions.

 Catholic Virtual is a program of Virtual Schools of Excellence.
-Virtual Schools of Excellence is an is an accredited, K-12 online school to provide a world-class quality education to students in USA and worldwide.
+Virtual Schools of Excellence is an accredited, K-12 online school to provide a world-class quality education to students in USA and worldwide.